CSC510/BadSmells/README.md

 #####Result

 ####12.
-Number of pull request/branches
+Small Number of Pull Request
 Pull request and branches in Github help a team finish their tasks efficiently.
 If the number of pull request and branches is unusually large or small, it is likely that the working process was not clear enough, or there were some communication problems between different teammates.
+A small pull request number also means that maybe they are using a hard way to do the merge rather than using pull request to do the merge.

 #####Result
+We collected the pull requests number and compared to the issue (number-requests number) to see how many percentage the pull request counts for.

 ####13.
+Long Process Tme of Pull Request
+The process time of a pull request usually means whether the owner of the repo has an active involvement of a repo.

+#####Result
+We collected the process time for each pull request of a specific repo.
+In case there are some extreme values, we have removed the largest and smallest one.
+Then we calculate the mean value and standard deviation for each list of time we get for each group.
+Then the process time which are larger than the upper bound which is average plus standard deviation will be noticed as long process time.

+####14.
+Large number of Files changed in a single Pull Request
+The file changed for each pull request is also a feature we should monitor.
+If many files are changed in a single pull request, it will probably lead to more conflicts and increase the complexity of merge, thus giving more burden the repo manager.
+It could also means that it should be divided into two pull requests which only takes care of a specific issue or bug fixed.

+#####Result
+We collected the number of *file_changed* for each pull request of a specific repo.
+In case there are some extreme values, we have removed the largest and smallest one.
+Then we calculate the mean value and standard deviation for each list we get for each group.
+Then the number which are larger than the upper bound which is average plus standard deviation will be noticed as unusual large number of *file_changed*.

+####15.
+Large number of Pull Request which can not be Auto-merged
+The auto-mergeable attribute of a pull request is a blessing for repo manager, which means (s)he don't have to fix the conflicts caused by different developer.
+A large number of requests which can not be auto-mergeable is a disaster for a repo manager.

+#####Result
+We collect the data for each pull request and count the number of the pull request which cannot be auto-merged.
+Then we calcuate the non auto-mergeable percentage for each repo.

-Number of time each label is used
+####16.
+Unusual Number of time each label is used
 Different labels in a project reflect different small topics, or different stages during the process.
 If the times one label was used is unusually small or large, it indicates that a certain stage in the project is relatively easy or difficult to achieve, and it can be replaced by a more reasonable label.

 #####Result
+We collected the number of *label used* a specific repo.
+In case there are some extreme values, we have removed the largest and smallest one.
+Then we calculate the mean value and standard deviation for the times one specific label is used.
+Then the number which are larger than the upper bound which is average plus standard deviation or smaller than the lower bound which is average minus standard deviation will be noticed as unusual number of *label used*.

+####17.
+Number of Late Milestone
+Whether a milestone is late or not can determine the team's schedule ability and whether everything is on the right track.
+A on-time milestone usually means a efficient feature delivery.

+#####Result
+We collect the data for each Milestone and count the number of the milestone which are late.
+Then we calcuate the late milestone percentage for each repo.